-To access your profile or begin a registration, you'll first need to either log in or create a PlayHQ account.
-The details in this article below describe the process of creating a new PlayHQ account.
+To access your profile, you'll first need to either log in or create a PlayHQ account.

 Yes you can.
 You will need to complete one registration per role that you hold within your club.
 Subsequent registrations are a quick process as the fields will auto populate because you have registered before.